OdysseasKr/TSExt/README.md

 7. 85 diodes 1n4148 (or equivalent)
 8. 7mm wider rotary encoder

-### Adjusting to your design

 ### Printing the case
 Printing the case should be simple but takes some time.
 No need for supports.
 I recommend adding a brim and lowering the fan to prevent warping.

 **Top parts**: I used 100% infill to reduce flex as much as possible

 **Bottom parts**: anything above 50% should work ok.
-Print due to the shape of the print the print time is almost the same regardless of the infill.
+The print time is almost the same regardless of the infill.

 ### Soldering
 Follow the [QMK guide](https://docs.qmk.fm/#/hand_wire?id=soldering-the-diodes) for hand-wiring and soldering keyboards.